Where and when?

-Questions should be directed to members of the Cabinet.
-Each of the Cabinet members has a list of services for which they are responsible.
-If you don't know the name or who is the responsible Cabinet member you could always address your question like this:
+Questions can be directed to any member of the Council.
+Most questions are directed at Cabinet members who each have a list of services for which they are responsible.
+If you don't know the name or who is the responsible Cabinet member, you could always address your question like this:

 To: The Cabinet Member responsible for [state topic, e.g. refuse collection, housing, town centre development).

 You can ask up to TWO questions or ask to speak on up to two items on the agenda.
-They could be to the same Cabinet member or to different ones.
+Your two questions could be to the same member or two different ones.

 You are allowed a supplementary (follow-up) question on each main question.
 Your follow-up question must be about the same subject as your main question or about the answer you are given.